 EBRSO requests assistance in locating missing man with Alzheimer's

-BATON ROGUE - The East Baton Rouge Parish Sheriff's Office is asking the public for help in locating a missing man with Alzheimer's.
+BATON ROUGE - The East Baton Rouge Parish Sheriff's Office is asking the public for help in locating a missing man with Alzheimer's.

 74-year-old Joseph Kinchen went missing after leaving a business in the 9300 block of Cortana Place on Saturday, Sept.
 30, shortly after 10 p.m.